 OK.
 Maybe I’m being a little dramatic, but I was inspired by my previous post on Google’s Mobilegeddon to write about WP Release Days.

 In the past, WP Release Days would cause less drama, but since WordPress now installs with auto-updates out-of-the-box, many people are caught off guard when they log in and notice things are all different (or… GASP! broken!).
+It’s important to note though, that auto-updates only apply to security patches (as a rule), they are NOT applied to major point releases like 4.6, 4.7, or even 5.0.

 Because I do WordPress support professionally, and moderate several heavily trafficked WordPress groups, I see a lot of the WP Release Day dramas played out live.
 It’s painful to hear about because often these folks are responsible for client sites, and their clients are the one’s suffering.